HeardLibrary/digital-scholarship/manage/index.md

 # Research Data Management and Publication

 Research data management and publication are growing concerns for researchers in a number of disciplines.
 With advances in computational techniques, the possibilities for data reuse have grown, while expectations for data sharing among grant funding agencies and within research communities have also increased.
-The [Digital Scholarship and Scholarly Communications Team](https://www.library.vanderbilt.edu/scholarly/) is here to help you find the tools you need to develop a data management plan, follow best practices for data management throughout the life of your research project, and publish your datasets in an appropriate repository.
+The [Digital Scholarship and Communications Office](https://www.library.vanderbilt.edu/disc/) is here to help you find the tools you need to develop a data management plan, follow best practices for data management throughout the life of your research project, and publish your datasets in an appropriate repository.

 # Resources